-Hole Farm – a future local woodland
+Hole Farm – a new community woodland

 Hole Farm is a new 100-hectare multi-purpose woodland, sitting alongside the M25 at the northern end of the proposed Lower Thames Crossing.